-- M2020 Medication management VBP
+- Medication management

-- 2015 Drug Education/VBP
+- 2015 Drug Education

-- Pressure Ulcers
+- Pressure ulcers

-- Stasis Ulcers
+- Stasis ulcer

-- Surgical wounds
+- Sx wounds

-- (M2020) Management of Oral Medications: Patient's current ability to prepare and take all oral medications reliably and safely, including administration of the correct dosage at the appropriate times/intervals.
+(M2020) Management of Oral Medications: Patient's current ability to prepare and take all oral medications reliably and safely, including administration of the correct dosage at the appropriate times/intervals.
 Excludes injectable and IV medications.
 (NOTE: This refers to ability, not compliance or willingness.)
-VBP - 0 Able to independently take the correct oral medication(s) and proper dosage(s) at the correct times. - 1 Able to take medication(s) at the correct times if: - (a) individual dosages are prepared in advance by another person; OR - (b) another person develops a drug diary or chart. - 2 Able to take medication(s) at the correct times if given reminders by another person at the appropriate times - 3 Unable to take medication unless administered by another person. - NA No oral medications prescribed.

-Consider the following:
+Consider the following :

-- All medications prescription and over the counter
+- all medications prescription and over the counter

 - Ability not willingness or compliance

-- Mental/Emotional status
+- Mental /emotional status

 - Cognitive function

 - Activities permitted